Cray-HPE/docs-csm/upgrade/Stage_1.md

 > **`NOTE`**: `kubelet` has been upgraded already, ignore the warning to upgrade it.

+If the previous three steps were executed as part of the IUF [Management rollout](../operations/iuf/workflows/management_rollout.md) procedure, return to the IUF [Management rollout](../operations/iuf/workflows/management_rollout.md) procedure and complete the remaining steps.
+Otherwise, proceed to the following topic.

 ### Stop typescript on `ncn-m002`

 For any typescripts that were started during this stage on `ncn-m002`, stop them with the `exit` command.